 - Put the ingredients for the marinade in a blender and blend until smooth.

 - Put beef and marinade in a ziploc bag or bowl, seal and refrigerate overnight or for at least 2 hours.

 - Add beef, half of the marinade and carrots in rice cooker, close the lid and set to slow cooker mode for 3 hours.

 - Serve in lettuce wraps topped with scallions and chili sauce.

-1 large carrot, sliced into bite size sticks (julienned)
+- 1 large carrot, sliced into bite size sticks (julienne)

 For the marinade